Casemiro scores 2 as Madrid beats Sevilla 2-1

 Madrid manager Zinedine Zidane left Karim Benzema on his bench until the final half-hour after the striker’s left leg injury had kept him out of the Spanish Super Cup.
 Jovic started in Benzema’s place and was not a significant presence until he set up Casemiro’s opener.

 Sevilla outplayed Madrid in the first half and thought it had gone ahead in the 30th when De Jong headed in a corner kick.
-But the referee reversed his initial decision to allow the goal after consulting a video review, when he spotted a foul by Nemanja Gudelj on Madrid defender Éder Militão.
+But the referee reversed his initial decision to allow the goal after consulting a video review, when he spotted a foul by Nemanja Gudelj who appeared to intentionally block Madrid’s Éder Militão to leave De Jong free.

-Lopetegui’s team threatened again from a set piece minutes later when Madrid goalkeeper Thibaut Courtois had to save a volley by Munir El Haddadi from a free kick.
+“What we saw was a great goal, the fruit of our work all this week, that was waived off.
+And I can’t understand it,” Lopetegui complained after the game.

-The second half, however, was Madrid’s thanks to Casemiro’s incursions in attack.
+Madrid enjoyed the second half against Sevilla thanks to Casemiro’s incursions in attack.

-Casemiro showed an exquisitely fine touch for a midfielder known for his defensive skills when he scooped the ball over goalkeeper Tomas Vaclik from a tight angle.
+Casemiro showed an exquisitely fine touch – for a midfielder known for his tackling skills and ability to contain opposition attacks – when he scooped the ball over goalkeeper Tomas Vaclik from a tight angle.
 Jovic had set him up with a superb pass with the back of his heel to finally find a way through Sevilla’s defense.

 De Jong hit right back with a well-placed strike into the corner of the net.

 Casemiro headed in his second goal from a cross by Lucas Vázquez after he found a hole between Sevilla’s two center backs in one of the visitors’ few defensive lapses.
+It was his first double since becoming an important player for Madrid in 2015.

+“In attack (Casemiro) can appear in scoring positions from time to time,” Zidane said.
+“The second goal surprised me more.
+Any of our players can make the difference in attack.
+Today it was Case’s turn and I am happy for him.”

 Substitute striker Youssef En-Nesyri, who debuted for Sevilla following his transfer from Leganés, squandered a chance to score late after he recovered possession from Vázquez and fired wide.

 Madrid defender Sergio Ramos was unavailable due to a leg injury that he is expected to recover from soon.
 Madrid was also without suspended midfielder Federico Valverde and Gareth Bale, who was left off the squad after missing the Spanish Super Cup due to illness.
-Eden Hazard has been out for weeks with a lower leg injury.
+Sevilla was without suspended forward Lucas Ocampos.

-Elsewhere, Alavés forward Aleix Vidal scored in the second half to secure a 1-0 win at Levante.
+Alavés forward Aleix Vidal scored in the second half to secure a 1-0 win at Levante.

+The former Barcelona player was set up by Lucas Pérez on the break in the 64th, giving the small Basque Country side its first win in six rounds.

+Also, Valladolid drew 0-0 at Osasuna.
+Valladolid’s Sergio Guardiola came closest to scoring when he hit the crossbar.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports